 While it won’t replace experience and true expertise, a good how-to book is a hell of a lot better than wearing a dumb look on your face or finding an answer the “fun” way; by trial and error, errors you might not be able to afford…

 If you just have to have paper, consider any of the excellent survival field manuals and prepper bibles as excellent starting points.
-Many of these tomes are available in reduced size format for easy inclusion in BOB’s.
+Many of these tomes are available in a reduced-size format for easy inclusion in BOBs.

 1 – Bleach